-What does iPhone Cannot Verify Server Identity error means???
+What does iPhone Cannot Verify Server Identity error mean???

-This iPhone error usually alerts about the discrepancy between SSL Certificates on the server and your device’s server settings.
-You might know that there is advanced HTTPS protection instead of http, this is a secure connection over the web.
-The security is confirmed through SSL(Secured Socket Layer).
+This iPhone error usually alerts about the discrepancy between SSL Certificates on the server and your device's server settings.
+You might know that there is advanced HTTPS protection instead of HTTP, this is a secure connection over the web.
+The security is confirmed through SSL(Secure Socket Layer).

 When does this Error Basically Occur

 This error of 'Cannot Verify Server Identity imag.gmail' basically occurs after the mail servers certificate has changed by switching to a new issuer or expired or while a new account is being set up on an iOS device or after an account migration.
 The error also appears on popular mail servers.

 This error is usually seen when valid certificates are misclassified or you can say there is a mismatch between Domain name and Server name.
 Secondly, it could be a 'Bug' in iPhone or iOS as Apple uses strict verification of your mail server certificates.

 How to fix iPhone Mail Error: